-Note: if the period of occupation is not a whole number of years, the exit fee will be worked out on a daily basis.
-The maximum (or capped) exit fee is the Specified Percentage "SP" (as agreed by the resident and the operator) of the ingoing contribution x 7, after 7 years of residence.
-The minimum exit fee is the Specified Percentage "SP" (as agreed by the resident and the operator) of the ingoing contribution, x 1/365 (for 1 day of residence).
-11.2 What other exit ☐ Sale costs for the unit costs do residents need to pay or □ Legal costs contribute to?
-Other costs: Surrender of Lease registration costs (currently \$231.98) stamp duty on Surrender of Lease (currently nil) Part 12 - Reinstatement and renovation of the unit 12.1 Is the resident ⊠ Yes □ No responsible for reinstatement of the Reinstatement work means replacements or repairs that are unit when they leave reasonably necessary to return the unit to the same condition it was in the unit? when the resident started occupation, apart from: fair wear and tear; and renovations and other changes to the condition of the unit carried out with agreement of the resident and operator.
+Note: if the period of occount on a daily basis. cupation is not a whole number of years, the exit fee will be worked e maximum (or capped) exit fee is the Specified Percentage "SP" (as agreed by the ident and the operator) of the ingoing contribution x 7, after 7 years of residence. e is the Specified Percentage "SP" (as agreed by the resident and the ng contribution, x 1/365 (for 1 day of residence).
+11.2 What other exit costs do residents \Box Sale costs for the unit need to pay or contribute to? ⊠ Legal costs ⊠ Other costs: Surrender of Lease registration costs (currently \$231.98) stamp duty on Surrender of Lease (currently nil) Part 12 - Reinstatement and renovation of the unit 12.1 Is the resident responsible for  Yes 🔲 No reinstatement of the unit when they leave the unit?
+Reinstatement work means replacements or repairs that are reasonably necessary to return the unit to the same condition it was in when the resident started occupation, apart from: fair wear and tear; and renovations and other changes to the condition of the unit carried out with agreement of the resident and operator.
 Fair wear and tear includes a reasonable amount of wear and tear associated with the use of items commonly used in a retirement village.
 However, a resident is responsible for the cost of replacing a capital item of the retirement village if the resident deliberately damages the item or causes accelerated wear.
 Entry and exit inspections and reports are undertaken by the operator and resident to assess the condition of the unit.
-12.2 Is the resident responsible for same proportion as the share of the capital gain on the sale of their renovation of the unit unit) when they leave the unit?
+12.2 Is the resident responsible for renovation of the unit when they leave the Yes, all residents pay % of any renovation costs (in same proportion as the share of the capital gain on the sale of their unit) unit?
 Optional, only applies to residents who share in the capital gain on the sale of their unit, and the resident pays a percentage of any renovation costs (in same proportion as the share of the capital gain on the sale of their unit) Renovation means replacements or repairs other than reinstatement work.
 By law, the operator is responsible for the cost of any renovation work on a former resident's unit, unless the residence contract provides for the resident to share in the capital gain on the sale of the resident's interest in the unit.
 Renovation costs are shared between the former resident and operator in the same proportion as any capital gain is to be shared under the residence contract.